evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric_High_Range/_index.md

 The battery has a gross capacity of 91kWh and a net capacity of 87kWh, meaning you have a 4kWh buffer for protection.
 (4,4%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 610 km (379 mi).
-The consumption is 14.3kWh/100km for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 625 to 622 km (388-387 mi), depending on car options.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
+The consumption is between 13.9kWh/100km for the basic version and 14.0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 63 minutes, while a more common scenario of 10-80% would take 34 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 59%, resulting in an actual charge speed, including time loss, of 98kW.
 Each charge session would take 28 minutes and 18 seconds.